 State Attorney Fernandez Rundle prides herself in being a career crime fighter.
 She has dedicated herself to every cause imaginable in her relentless commitment to keep our streets safe.
 She is recognized as a pioneer in the creation of numerous programs dealing with issues that affect our community daily such as teen truancy, domestic violence, child support, human trafficking, and victim’s rights.

 The strong leadership and devotion of State Attorney Katherine Fernandez Rundle to preventing crime and the increased focus and successful prosecution of career criminals are hallmarks of her administration.

-she has been a leader in creating programs to give the victims of crime greater accessibility to the criminal court system; and was instrumental in ensuring that Miami-Dade’s celebrated Drug Court became reality.
+She has been a leader in creating programs to give the victims of crime greater accessibility to the criminal court system, and was instrumental in ensuring that Miami-Dade’s celebrated Drug Court became a reality.

 She also successfully created a truancy intervention program that helped Miami-Dade’s school children avoid juvenile delinquency.
 The Truancy Intervention Program (TIP) was the only anti-truancy program in the state which partnered prosecutors and school administrators together in the effort to prevent crime and further a child’s education.